The walking track to Heimaklettur – The Home Rock

 Ring of kletturs and lava fields panorama.

-Note: the map is a bit distorted because of the steepness of Heimaklettur… You can see some details when you zoom in, but it doesn’t really show the finer details of the track itself.
-See the pictures further up in this post for that.
+Note: The map is a bit distorted because of the steepness of Heimaklettur… You can see some details when you zoom in, but it doesn’t really show the finer details of the track itself.
+See the photos further up in this post for that.
 But there’s only one way up and down Heimaklettur, so you won’t get lost.

 Other tracks & hikes on Heimaey

-If you’re up for another klettur, you can continue on to Klif – with the flat top and the beacon on the other side of Eiðið.
+If you’re up for another klettur, you can continue on to Klif, the one with the flat top and the beacon on the other side of Eiðið.
 Or go up behind Klif to the HáHá plateau, for the stunning ridge walk around Herjólfsdalur.

 Looking towards Klif and Dalfjall across from Heimaklettur.